tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 -------------------------------------

 Portfolio construction works by :term:`rebalancing <rebalance>` the portfolio assets based on the new allocation.
-Rebalance usually occurs during a fixed intervals like weekly.
+Rebalancing usually occurs at fixed intervals like weekly.
 The total equity (assets + cash) is redeployed - assets receiving less weight are sold, while those that have a stronger alpha signal are bought.
 :term:`The indivual percent weight of an asset <weight allocation>` is decided by some optimisation and risk management criteria.